Whittaker--Henderson smoothing revisited: A modern statistical framework for practical use: Introduction

 \subsubsection{How to measure uncertainty in smoothing results?}

-We propose to measure the uncertainty in smoothing results based on the available observation volume.
-In a Frequentist approach, the estimator associated with WH smoothing is biased, which prevents the construction of unbiased finite-size sample confidence intervals.
-However, smoothing may under some conditions be naturally interpreted in a Bayesian framework, allowing the construction of credible intervals.
-The connection between Whittaker-Henderson smoothing and Bayesian approaches had already been hinted by Whittaker himself who referred to the smoothness criterion as the logarithm of an \emph{antecedent probability} (Whittaker and Robinson 1924).
-This connection was latter identified by Kimeldorf and Jones (1967) and made more explicit by Taylor (1992).
+We propose a method to quantify the uncertainty in WH smoothing based on data volume, a topic that has received little attention in the literature.
+In a Frequentist framework, the WH estimator is biased, which complicates the construction of valid confidence intervals for finite samples.
+However, under certain conditions, WH smoothing can be viewed as a Bayesian model, enabling the derivation of credible intervals.
+This Bayesian interpretation was originally suggested by Whittaker (1923) as a justification for the method and formally revisited decades later by Taylor (1992).
+In this section, we build on that equivalence to derive credible intervals for WH smoothing.